legendarycode3/31-days-Of-reactjs-course/README.md

 This mechanism allows components to be dynamic and interactive , reacting to changes without a full page refresh. </br>

 ✔️ Differences Between “State” And “useState”?  </br>
 State: State is a core concept.
-It refers to the data or properties that a component needs to remember overtime. </br>
+It refers to the data or properties that a component needs to remember overtime.
+The data can always change based on user interactions or network responses, and when it does, React re-renders the component to update the user interface. </br>
-The data can always change based on user interactions or network responses, and when it does, React re-renders the component to update the user interface. </br>
+useState: useState is a specific tool(a Hook) provided by React to manage that concept within functional components to use State. </br>